Data Wrangling

 Merging DataFrames

-At this point, samplemeans is a series object with the sample names as the index and the mean expression values as the values.
-We want to add this information to our metadata data frame.
-One of the easiest ways to do this is to use the merge() function from the Pandas library, which allows us to merge two data frames based on a common column or index.
+At this point, samplemeans is a series object with the sample names as the index and the mean expression values as the corresponding values.
+Next we will add this information to our metadata DataFrame.
+One of the most straightforward ways to do so is to use the merge() method from the pandas library, which allows us to merge two DataFrames by using a common column or index.

-Since this is a new function, let us use the help() function to learn more about how to use it:
+Since this is a new method, we will use the help() function to learn more about it:

 # Get help on the merge function